keystonejs/keystone/packages/auth-password/README.md

 ## Usage

-Assuming a list of users such as:
+Assuming a list of users, we can configure the auth strategy like so:

 ```js
 keystone.createList('User', {